xthemadgenius/btcrec-cli/TUTORIAL.md

      * (optional) If you're testing a lot of combinations that will take a long time, use the [Autosave](#autosave) feature to safeguard against losing your progress.
  7. (optional, but highly recommended) Donate huge sums of Bitcoin to the donation address above once your password's been found.

+## BIP39/44 Wallets with AddressDB ##

+If you are recovering the passphrase from a BIP39/44 wallet, you can do so either with, or without knowing an address that you are looking for, please see [Recovery with an Address Database](docs/Creating_and_Using_AddressDB.md) for more info.

 ## The Token File ##